gazay/about-postcss/speech.md

 Hi, my name is Andrey Sitnik.
 I am a front-end developer at a company called Evil Martians and the author of Autoprefixer and PostCSS.
-As a front-end in my company I've been behind the development of front-end of Groupon Russia (since the early days to the IPO), OnlineTours.ru and Amplifr.com, a social networking posting and analytics tool.
+As a front-end in my company I've been behind the development of front-end of Groupon Russia (since the early days to the IPO), eBay Social, a social marketplace we've done for eBay, Rocketbank, a "Russian version" of Bank Simple.
+Most of the time I work on Amplifr.com, a social networking posting and analytics tool.

 Let's make a quick poll to kick things off.
 How many people here do use Stylus?
 Please raise your hands, come on.
 Less?